Land Your Dream Job

 Mentorship as a Tool for Growth, Inclusion, and Equity

-Mentorship has many benefits: it provides access to support in problem-solving, and insights into particular industries and roles.
-While traditional approaches to mentoring can truly boost someone’s professional development, some models of mentorship can lead to inequitable practices.
-So how can organizations set up inclusive and equitable mentorship programs or practices that lead to growth?
+Mentorship has many benefits: it provides access to support in problem-solving and insights into particular industries and roles.
+But while traditional approaches to mentorship can truly boost someone’s professional development, some models can lead to inequitable practices.

 Why do mentors matter?

 Mentors are generally understood as experienced and knowledgeable professionals who teach and nurture the development of a less experienced and knowledgeable individual.
 In a professional setting, a mentor should influence the personal and professional growth of a mentee.
 Mentors often focus on supporting a mentee’s professional developmental activities; offer guidance, counseling, instruction, and motivation; and model effective leadership behaviors.
-The intended result of a mentoring program within a company is to help individuals improve their career outcomes and positively impact employee engagement and retention.
+The intended result of a mentoring program is to help individuals improve their career outcomes and positively impact employee engagement and retention.

 For example, in her recent New York Times article, Lizz Schumer references a study found in the Journal of Applied Psychology, which found that people with mentors are more likely to receive promotions.
 She says, “When mid- and senior-level employees choose to mentor someone newer in the workforce, they can boost people who may not otherwise have those opportunities and help level the playing field.”